Death toll in Pakistan quake climbs to 22 as rescuers assess damage - Journal du Cameroun

 The Pakistan military continued to lead search and rescue operations as day broke with fears growing that the death toll may jump again.

-“Damage assessment based on ariel and initial physical survey done — 22 people lost life including an army soldier,” the military’s information wing said late Tuesday.
+“Damage assessment based on aerial and initial physical survey done — 22 people lost life including an army soldier,” the military’s information wing said late Tuesday.

-The epicentre of the 5.2-magnitude quake was near the Kashmiri city of Mirpur, roughly 20 kilometres (12 miles) north of Jhelum in agricultural Punjab province, according to the US Geological Survey.
+Rain continued to inundate the area after overnight showers turned already damaged roads into muddy thoroughfares where livestock roamed freely.

 Mirpur, a city known for its palatial houses, has strong ties to Britain with the majority of its 450,000 residents carrying both British and Pakistani passports.